EpinelPS/EpinelPSLauncher/README.md

 [Linux download link](https://nightly.link/EpinelPS/EpinelPSLauncher/workflows/build/master/Launcher_linux-x64.zip).

-Extract the zip file somewhere, and run EpinelPS.Desktop.exe (or EpinelPS.Desktop if on Linux).
+Extract the zip file somewhere, and run EpinelPSLauncher.exe (or chmod +x EpinelPSLauncher and than EpinelPSLauncher if on Linux).

 ## Features
  - Run the game without any of the original launcher files